tedmiston/notes/Zero to One/Zero to One.md

 #### Indefinite finance
 - "Finance epitomizes indefinite thinking because it's the only way to make money when you have no idea how to create wealth."
 - what to do with exit money?
-  entrepreneurs --> banks --> portfolio of institutional investors --> diversified portfolio of stocks --> companies that try to increase their share price w/ cash flow
+- entrepreneurs &rarr; banks &rarr; portfolio of institutional investors &rarr; diversified portfolio of stocks &rarr; companies that try to increase their share price w/ cash flow

 #### Indefinite politics
 - politicians use modern polling to modify their message to match existing public opinion